7 most essential gardening tools that gardener must need

 7 basic tools

-- The shovel: the fundamental pillar in your garden.
+- Shovel: the fundamental pillar in your garden.
 This serves to dig the earth and prepare it to be planted.
 The round shovel helps you to dig at the exact point you want to work on, but if you want to pick up or dig a lot of dirt, you better use the square tip shovel.
 In addition, for very specific works in a specific plant or to plant, the palette is your best ally.

-- The rake: apart from being the broom in your garden, it helps you to collect all the dry leaves and the remains of the garden.
+- Rake: apart from being the broom in your garden, it helps you to collect all the dry leaves and the remains of the garden.
 This tool is important to be able to level and distribute the land.
 Their “teeth” also allow you to define the slots in which you will place the seeds.

 - Hoe: although it responds to different names depending on its size, the hoe is one of the prehistoric objects that is preserved in our gardens.
 It serves to remove weeds, and it is also a good tool to remove the earth in the spaces that you want.

-- The pruning shears: these scissors help us to prune those branches or leaves that grow in excess and we have plenty of our trees, shrubs and garden plants.
+- Pruning shears: these scissors help us to prune those branches or leaves that grow in excess and we have plenty of our trees, shrubs and garden plants.
 They are also a good support for the hoe because they are also used to eliminate weeds that are found in more delicate areas (very close to the root of a plant, for example).

-- The gloves: your hands are the main protagonists in your days of gardening.
+- Gloves: your hands are the main protagonists in your days of gardening.
 That is why there is nothing as obvious as the need to take care of them.
 There are special gloves for gardening of many materials and models, but those that give more protection to your hands are of leather.
 We recommend that you have more than one type because for simpler tasks you can use cotton or latex gloves (more comfortable).

 - Wheelbarrow or Garden Cart: wheelbarrow comes in different sizes and you can also purchase this thing on the online stores so that it can be easier for you to have proper gardening in it and you may also select this thing according to garden size which you may pretend to have in Garden Ever.
 If you want to carry soil, shifting cement from one place to other or you want to move the plant so in this case, the wheelbarrow is very much handy.